LostInBrittany/enib-vertx-tp/README.md

  Warning before write data to the response you should add the header "Content-Length" to the response...
  [reasons, the truth is in the RFC](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html)

+ But easy with vert.x... req.response().putHeader("Content-Length", 176437647);
-# Step 6 - hack the app
+# Step 7- hack the app

 Ok, having the list of beers, is fun but can you add one with a form ???